rFathi03/RegressionModels/README.md

 **1. Linear Regression:**

-This section focuses on understanding and implementing linear regression.
-Here, you'll:
+This section focuses on understanding and implementing linear regression, and it is required to:

   * Define a univariate linear equation (e.g., Y = WX + C)
   * Select five distinct X values (X1, X2, X3, X4, X5) and calculate their corresponding Y values.